aae0008/COMP3500-Project-5-Scheduler/project_report.md

 policy that the user provides.

 2. How did implement the three scheduling algorithms?
-    * I learned how to create the basic structure of each scheduling from the lecture material in class.
+    * I learned how to create the basic structure of each scheduling policy from the lecture material in class.
 By incrementally developing and testing the scheduling policies with the VSCode debugger, I managed to successfully implement each algorithm.
 The first policy I implemented was the First Come First Serve policy.
 It works